sjdvda/myt-usage-checker/README.md

 # my.t Usage Checker

-A simple script that checks how much remaining monthly data you have from the my.t (Mauritius Telecom) portal and sends a notification.
+A script that retrieves the remaining monthly data amount from the my.t (Mauritius Telecom) portal (internetaccount.myt.mu) and sends a notification.

 ## Requirements
 You need Python 3.5 or later.